Bleedmagic/bleedmagic/README.md

 ## 👨‍💻 About Me

-- 🔭 I am currently working on **Personal Knowledge Management** for my knowledge base and **Credit Cooperative Information and Accounting System** for a capstone project.
+- 🔭 I am currently working on a **Personal Knowledge Management** for my knowledge base and **Credit Cooperative Information and Accounting System** for a capstone project.

 - 📂 **Portfolio Website**: [bleedmagic.github.io](https://bleedmagic.github.io/)